atshubh/hide-shorts/README.md

 # hide-shorts
-Simple browser extension to hide shorts on Youtube
+Simple browser extension to hide shorts link and shorts videos on Youtube